-- 1) Foreign Competition in Design.
+- Foreign Competition in Design.
 U.S. companies hold half of global chip revenue, but foreign competitors are challenging this leadership through substantial government incentives for chip design, including billions of dollars in subsidies for (China, Japan, Europe) and tax credits of up to 25% (Taiwan) and 50% (India, Korea).
 These policies are having an effect, as the U.S. is on pace to lose a sizable share of its lead to China by 2030. - 2) Rising Cost of Innovation.
 The design costs for a leading-edge, 3nm chip can exceed \$1 billion, and these costs are rising exponentially with each generation of technology. - 3) Access to Design Talent.
 Restrictions on highskilled immigration, combined with a limited domestic design workforce pipeline, poses risk for long-term growth of the U.S. design industry.

 If the U.S. fails to take steps to improve its competitive position in design, U.S. leadership in semiconductor technology is at risk.
+U.S. Global Chip Revenue Market Share Projected to Fall to 36% by 2030; China Market Share Expected to Jump to 23%

-INVESTMENT TAX CREDIT FOR U.S. CHIP DESIGN LEADERSHIP
+POLICIES FOR 21ST CENTURY U.S. DESIGN LEADERSHIP